Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    #### Copy the Jars
 Copy the SSM jars to the default Hadoop classpath.
   1. After SSM compilation is finished, all the SSM related jars are located in `/smart-dist/target/smart-data-{version}-SNAPSHOT/smart-data-{version}-SNAPSHOT/lib`.
-  2. Distribute the jars starts with smart to one of default hadoop classpath in each NameNode/DataNode.
+  2. Distribute the jars starting with smart to one of default hadoop classpath in each NameNode/DataNode.
 For example, copy SSM jars to `$HADOOP_HOME/share/hadoop/common/lib`.

 ## CDH 5.10.1